 (1) Penalty Assessment.
-Whenever a court imposes a fine or forfeiture for any violation of state or municipal law, except nonmoving traffic violations or safety belt use violations, it must impose a penalty assessment equal to 20% of the fine or forfeiture [s.
+Whenever a court imposes a fine or forfeiture for any violation of state or municipal law, except nonmoving traffic violations or safety belt use violations, it must impose a penalty assessment equal to 22% of the fine or forfeiture [s.
 165.87 (2) (a), Stats.].

-(2) Crime Victim and Witness Surcharge.
-Whenever the court imposes a sentence or places a person on probation for any felony or misdemeanor violation, it must also impose a crime victim and witness surcharge of \$30 for each misdemeanor count and \$50 for each felony count [s.
-973.045, Stats.].

-(3) Restitution Surcharge.
+- (2) Crime Victim and Witness Surcharge.
+Whenever the court imposes a sentence or places a person on probation for any felony or misdemeanor violation, it must also impose a crime victim and witness surcharge of \$50 for each misdemeanor count and \$70 for each felony count [s.
+973.045, Stats.]. - (3) Restitution Surcharge.
 If the court orders restitution as part of a sentence or as a condition of probation, an amount equal to 10% of the restitution ordered is a statutory cost taxable against the defendant [s.
-973.06 (1) (g), Stats.].

-(4) Jail Assessment.
-Whenever a court imposes a fine or forfeiture for any violation of state or municipal law, except nonmoving traffic violations or safety belt use violations, it must impose a jail assessment of one percent of the fine or forfeiture, or \$10, whichever is greater [s.
-53.46 (1) (a), Stats.].
+973.06 (1) (g), Stats.]. - (4) Jail Assessment.
+Whenever a court imposes a fine or forfeiture for any violation of state or municipal law, except nonmoving traffic violations or safety belt use violations, it must impose a jail assessment of 1% of the fine or forfeiture, or \$10, whichever is greater [s.
+53.46 (1) (a), Stats.]. - (5) Court Automation Fee.

-(5) Automatic Reinstatement Assessment.
-If a court suspends a person's driver's license as a result of, among others, an OWI offense, the court must impose an automatic reinstatement assessment of \$50 [s.
-345.54, Stats.].

-(6) Court Automation Fee.
 Except for a safety belt use violation, the clerk of circuit court must charge and collect a \$3 court automation fee on forfeiture actions that are filed in circuit court (i.e., not applicable to municipal costs) [s.
 814.635, Stats.].

+9. Assessment for Alcohol or Drug Use and Driver Safety Plan